Daniel J. Frey

 As of today, it is apparent that 2020 has been canceled.

-Blatant profiteering taking place by friends of this President.
+Blatant profiteering is taking place by friends of this President.

-Yet, the universe has a sense of dark irony that the mind which focuses only on themselves cannot, will not see.
+Yet, the universe has a sense of dark irony that the mind, which focuses only on itself, cannot, will not see.

 Those who partake in the beloved community will see the future.

-Those who believe themselves immune to death because of their individualism, their isolation from community, their hatred of the federal government will find that Tiger will not overlook them.
+Those who believe themselves immune to death because of their individualism, their isolation from the community, and their hatred of the federal government will find that Tiger will not pass by their door.

 Mortality is the great equalizer.